 By the end of this training, participants will be able to:

-Understand the fundamental principles of machine learning and deep learning for government applications.
+- Understand the fundamental concepts of machine learning and deep learning.

-Gain insights into the future of business and industry with ML and DL, particularly for government operations.
+- Gain insights into the future of business and industry through the application of ML and DL.

-Develop strategic approaches and solutions using deep learning in a public sector context.
+- Develop business strategies and solutions using deep learning techniques.

-Learn how to apply data science and deep learning to solve complex problems for government agencies.
+- Learn how to apply data science and deep learning to solve complex business problems.

-Construct deep learning models using Python, Pandas, TensorFlow, CNTK, Torch, Keras, and other relevant tools for government use.
+- Build deep learning models using tools such as Python, Pandas, TensorFlow, CNTK, Torch, Keras, and others, tailored for government use cases.

-Machine learning is a branch of Artificial Intelligence where computers can learn without being explicitly programmed.
-Deep learning, a subfield of machine learning, employs methods based on data representations and structures such as neural networks.
-Python is a high-level programming language renowned for its clarity and code readability.
+Machine learning is a subset of Artificial Intelligence that enables computers to learn without explicit programming.
+Deep learning, a specialized area within machine learning, employs methods for data representation and structures such as neural networks.
+Python is a high-level programming language renowned for its clear syntax and readability.

-In this instructor-led, live training, participants will gain an understanding of how to implement deep learning models for banking using Python, with a focus on creating a deep learning credit risk model.
+In this instructor-led, live training, participants will gain the skills to implement deep learning models for banking using Python.
+The course includes step-by-step guidance on creating a deep learning credit risk model.

 By the end of this training, participants will be able to:

-Identify the applications and benefits of deep learning in the banking sector
+- Explore the applications and benefits of deep learning in the banking sector.

-Create their own deep learning credit risk model using Python
+- Construct their own deep learning credit risk model using Python.

 **Audience**

-Part lecture, part discussion, exercises, and extensive hands-on practice for government
+- Part lecture, part discussion, with exercises and extensive hands-on practice tailored for government and industry professionals.

-In this instructor-led, live training in Virginia, participants will learn to utilize Python libraries for Natural Language Processing (NLP) as they develop an application that processes a set of images and generates descriptive captions.
+In this instructor-led, live training session, participants will learn to utilize Python libraries for natural language processing (NLP) as they develop an application that processes a set of images and generates descriptive captions.

 By the end of this training, participants will be able to:

-Design and implement Deep Learning models for NLP using Python libraries.
+- Design and code deep learning models for NLP using Python libraries.

-Create Python code that analyzes a large collection of images and extracts relevant keywords.
+- Create Python scripts that analyze a large collection of images and extract relevant keywords.

-Develop Python code that generates captions based on the identified keywords, enhancing efficiency and accuracy for government applications.
+- Develop Python code that generates coherent captions based on the identified keywords.

-This course is designed for deep learning researchers and engineers who are interested in leveraging available tools, primarily open source, for the analysis of computer images.
-This training provides practical examples to enhance skills and capabilities for government applications.
+This course is designed for deep learning researchers and engineers who are interested in leveraging available tools, primarily open source, to analyze computer images.
+The course provides practical, working examples to enhance skills and knowledge for government and other public sector applications.

-This instructor-led, live training in Virginia (online or onsite) is aimed at data scientists who wish to accelerate real-time machine learning applications and deploy them at scale for government use.
+This instructor-led, live training (online or onsite) is designed for government data scientists who wish to accelerate real-time machine learning applications and deploy them at scale.

 By the end of this training, participants will be able to:

-Accelerate a computer vision application using an FPGA in a public sector environment.
+- Accelerate a computer vision application using an FPGA.

-Execute various CNN layers on the FPGA to optimize performance for government workflows.
+- Execute various CNN layers on the FPGA.

-Scale the application across multiple nodes in a Kubernetes cluster to ensure robust and scalable deployment for government operations.
+- Scale the application across multiple nodes in a Kubernetes cluster.

-This instructor-led, live training in Virginia (online or onsite) is aimed at data scientists who wish to utilize TensorFlow to analyze potential fraud data for government.
+This instructor-led, live training (available online or onsite) is designed for government data scientists who wish to utilize TensorFlow to analyze potential fraud data.

 By the end of this training, participants will be able to:

-Create a fraud detection model using Python and TensorFlow for government applications.
+- Develop a fraud detection model using Python and TensorFlow.

-Develop an end-to-end artificial intelligence application for analyzing fraud data within public sector workflows.
+- Create an end-to-end AI application for analyzing fraud data for government use.

-This instructor-led, live training in Virginia (online or onsite) is aimed at developers or data scientists who wish to utilize Horovod to execute distributed deep learning trainings and scale them up to operate across multiple GPUs in parallel for government applications.
+This instructor-led, live training in Virginia (online or onsite) is aimed at developers or data scientists who wish to use Horovod to run distributed deep learning trainings and scale it up to run across multiple GPUs in parallel for government applications.

 By the end of this training, participants will be able to:

-Set up the required development environment to initiate deep learning trainings for government use.
+- Set up the necessary development environment to start running deep learning trainings.

-Install and configure Horovod to train models with TensorFlow, Keras, PyTorch, and Apache MXNet for government projects.
+- Install and configure Horovod to train models with TensorFlow, Keras, PyTorch, and Apache MXNet.

-Scale deep learning training with Horovod to run on multiple GPUs, enhancing efficiency and performance for government workflows.
+- Scale deep learning training with Horovod to run on multiple GPUs for efficient and scalable model development.

-This instructor-led, live training in Virginia (online or onsite) is aimed at technical personnel who wish to apply deep learning models to image recognition applications for government use.
+This instructor-led, live training in Virginia (online or onsite) is designed for technical personnel who wish to apply deep learning models to image recognition applications for government.

 By the end of this training, participants will be able to:

-Execute a deep learning model on both CPU and GPU environments for government applications.
+- Execute a deep learning model on both CPU and GPU systems.

 In this instructor-led, live training, participants will learn how to use MATLAB to design, build, and visualize a convolutional neural network for image recognition.